Cinema

 CINE 304 Gender and Film (Units: 3)

-Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200*, and either CINE 211* or CINE 212* or equivalents with grades of C or better; or permission of the instructor.

 CINE 305 Film and the Holocaust (Units: 3)